Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-7/_posts/2001-02-01-oop-terminology.md

 5. Height
 6. Weight

 That is our class.
-What is an object then?
-If that is the generic template, then a specific instance or object is:
+If what I specified above is the generic template, then a specific instance or object is:

 1. Blue eyes
 2. 2 legs